sheaDurgin/Recipe_Generation/README.md

 # Recipe_Generation
-Using Transformers to generate Recipes
+Using Transformers to generate Recipes, created by Shea Durgin and Alex O'Neill

 ## Installation
 Clone the repository